Updated: Aug 19

 During all of this, we’re introduced to our protagonist, Lisa.
 A sweet-looking girl who lives on a farm and cares for her wheelchair-bound and paralysed Grandfather.

-Naturally, the terrible trio arrive at the farm and decide to use the place to hide out for a bit.
+Naturally, the terrible trio arrives at the farm and decide to use the place to hide out for a bit.
 Unfortunately for them, Lisa decides to turn the tables and use her murderous machinations to kill them off thanks to the array of axes that are scattered around the property.

 Shot over a mere nine days, the movie is an enjoyable little trip back to the 70’s that despite its slow pace still manages to be entertaining.
 Leslie Lee who played Lisa managed to convey the right amount of sweet innocence mixed with someone struggling with their own inner demons and who clearly has some mental health issues and is perhaps more dangerous than the trio of criminals that have arrived at her farmhouse.